jacobbuck/props-changed/readme.md

 ### Return value

-`true` if the values at each property name are equivalent, else `false`.
+`true` if any of the values at each property name are different, else `false`.

 ## Examples